 For example, a complaint of sciatica can come from a very serious cause like a prolapsed lumbar disc that is compressing the nerve destined to go down the leg.
 Or the sciatica can come from trigger points in overloaded ligaments and muscles in the in the lower back , buttocks or the back of the the thigh.
 Sciatica can also come from the irritated joints in the lower back and pelvis due to misalignment .

-Headaches, like sciatica can come from a myriad of causes.
+Headaches, just like sciatica, can come from a myriad of causes.

-Headaches can come from very serious causes like extreme blood pressure, aneurysm of a brain or neck artery.
+Headaches rarely come from very serious causes like extreme blood pressure, aneurysm of a brain or neck artery.
 Headaches can come from infection too!
 Generally headaches come from simple non dangerous causes like muscle tension and spinal misalignment in the neck.
 Chiropractic is very effective a alleviating theses causes.
 Sometimes headaches come from the way your jaw is working.
-In this case the chiropractor will refer you to a dentist.
-Sometimes headaches come from alterations in your blood sugar and other headaches come from dehydration.
+In this case the chiropractor may need to refer you to a dentist.
+Sometimes headaches come from alterations in your blood sugar or even dehydration.

-So from the above examples of sciatica and headache , you can see that it important for the chiropractor to exclude serious causes before embarking on a course of treatment.
+So from the above examples of serious causes of sciatica and headache , we would like you to realise that it important for the chiropractor to exclude serious causes before embarking on a course of treatment.

 Functional diagnosis: This is an important component of addressing overload injuries.
 Many pain syndromes are caused by lifestyle habits, lack of mobility, or muscle imbalances.
 These components need to be identified, and addressed, for long term solutions to be achieved.